aws-solutions-library-samples/guidance-for-fsx-for-lustre-data-repository-task-scheduler/README.md

 ### Error Handling

-The solution includes the following error handling mechanisms:
+The guidance includes the following error handling mechanisms:
 - Validates all required environment variables before execution
 - Implements exception handling in the Lambda function
 - Creates CloudWatch alarms to monitor for execution failures